 2. IWC Top Gun Miramar Chronograph Automatic (ref.
 IW389002): Around $9000

-Looking rugged and “manly,” the watch is not as huge as the aforementioned Type 20: measuring just 44×15.5 millimeters and coming on a strap that combines leather and olive-colored textile, it is more convenient to wear on a daily basis if you are into more casual style.
-I am not terribly happy when I see a “sporty” watch that features a water resistance rating of just 60 meters, but I would be able to live with that.
+Looking rugged and “manly,” the Miramar Chronograph is not as huge as the aforementioned Type 20: measuring just 44×15.5 millimeters and coming on a strap that combines leather and olive-colored textile, it is more convenient to wear daily if you are into more casual style.
+I am not happy when I see a “sporty” watch that features a water resistance rating of just 60 meters, but I would be able to live with that.

 1. Glashutte Original Senator Observer (ref.
 100-14-07-02-30): Around $9000-$9500

 While the Top Gun Miramar is designed for persons preferring a nice bomber jacket to a formal suit, this Glashutte Original Senator Observer is designed with different men in mind.
-It is that rare “pilot” that you can actually wear for a black tie event, if you are nonconformist enough to swap a classic Breguet or Patek Philippe three-hander for something more modern.
+It is that rare “pilot” that you can wear for a black-tie event if you are nonconformist enough to swap a classic Breguet or Patek Philippe three-hander for something more modern.

 Compared to other Senators, the Observer has the usual silver dial swapped for a matte black one and with all the markings now done in Superluminova that looks white in normal lighting, while glowing pale green in darkness.
-In both lighting scenarios the watch is easy to read, while still not looking too aggressive compared to most of timekeepers featured in this “buyer’s guide.”
+In both lighting scenarios, the dial is easy to read, while still not looking too aggressive compared to most of the timekeepers featured in this “buyer’s guide.”

-The in-house Caliber 100-15 that powers this watch may not be as exquisitely decorated as some other of their self-winding movements, but the finish is perfectly balanced to overall “technical” look.
-It would actually be strange to see tremblage on the plates and the usual hand-engraved flower patterns on the balance cock: it’s a pilot’s watch after all, it needs to look cool, sober, and formal.
+The in-house Caliber 100-15 may not be as exquisitely decorated as some other of their self-winding movements, but the finish is perfectly balanced to overall “technical” look.
+It would be strange to see tremblage on the plates and the usual hand-engraved flower patterns on the balance cock: it’s a pilot’s watch, after all, it needs to look cool, sober, and formal.